-- In order to request an extension of time to comply, a plan of correction must first have been in place for criteria not met - Documentation must show how the violation was unforeseeable and beyond your control. - Extensions are not approved for ongoing professional development for an employment year. - Extensions are not granted for violations that are easily corrected such as annual professional development or parent/personnel surveys. - Extensions are not approved to meet minimum licensing requirements.
+- In order to request an extension of time to comply, a plan of correction must first have been in place for criteria not met. - Documentation must show how the violation was unforeseeable and beyond your control. - Extensions are not approved for ongoing professional development for an employment year.